This website uses cookies to ensure you get the best experience on our website. Learn more

 Bird Island

-Just 60 miles from Mahé Island, its striking sandy beaches and surrounding turquoise seas are idyllic, yet these is not the primary reason to stay here.
+Just 60 miles from Mahé Island, Bird Island's striking sandy beaches and surrounding turquoise seas are idyllic, yet these are not the primary reasons to stay here.

 Instead, wildlife viewing is its trump card.
 The northernmost island in the Seychelles archipelago, Bird Island is a 170 acre coralline paradise.